 Don’t worry!
 Middle school history is easy and fun to teach using these ten tips.

-Middle School History
+Tips to Homeschool Middle School History

-1. Historical Fiction
+1. Use Historical Fiction

 Keep history chronological and start at the beginning.
 It’s hard to understand the Dark Ages without understanding the Romans.

 To be honest middle school kids love to read about the Egyptian mummies and pyramids, the Roman gladiators, and Vikings.

 3. Choose a Core

 Choose a core text to guide your way through history.
 This is a book or textbook that covers all of history.

 You and your child read about a time period, person, or event before writing a short narration about what you learned.

 4. Encourage Rabbit Trails

 Rabbit trails are the detours you take in your studies.
 Because the core text is simply giving you an overview of the time, place, and people, you need to research to fill in the holes.

 Since most middle school kids will be studying history again in high school, you don’t need to try to learn everything.

 5. Horrible Histories are Fun

 The Horrible History books concentrate on the fascinating bits of history that make you cringe, gross you out, and make you grateful to live in 2016.

 Middle school kids adore these books, and they do teach a lot of history in between the EWWW factor.